Record employment with 2.3m people at work in Irish economy

 Unemployment fell by 13,600 (9.4 per cent) in the year to the end of the second quarter.

-However the headline rate of unemployment was revised up to 5.2 per cent, which is significantly higher than the 4.4 per cent rate detailed in the CSO’s latest monthly numbers.
+However, the headline rate of unemployment was revised up to 5.2 per cent, which is significantly higher than the 4.4 per cent rate detailed in the CSO’s latest monthly numbers.
+This is as a result of the increase in numbers coming into the labour force, largely through migration

 The CSO has made several high-profile revisions to the State’s jobless rate.
 The agency’s Edel Flannery acknowledged the revisions to unemployment were not ideal but insisted the agency was constrained by methodology.